pawelad/fakester/CONTRIBUTING.md

 ## Tests
 Tests are written with help of [pytest] and run via [nox] (alongside other checks).
-To run the test suite yourself, all you need to do is:
+To run the test suite yourself, all you need to do is remember to have the database running locally and run:

 ```console
 $ # Install nox